rcaloras/bashhub-client/README.md

 Bashhub saves every terminal command entered across all sessions and systems and provides powerful querying across all commands.

 ###Bashhub provides
-- Super command search by using context about how commands are executed
+- Super command search by using context about how commands are executed.
   - e.g. the directory, session, system, exit status, etc.
 - Unlimited detailed terminal history stored in the cloud.
 - Support across systems.
 Access your terminal history from anywhere!